iterative/dvc.org/content/docs/command-reference/repro.md

   `dvc commit` to finish the operation.

 - `-P`, `--all-pipelines` - reproduce all pipelines for all `dvc.yaml` files present in the DVC project.
+There's no need to specify `targets` when using this option.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipelines must have at least one metrics file defined either with the `dvc metrics` command,